Kim Ye-lim: 2018–2019 season

 In September 2018, Kim won the silver medal at the Junior Grand Prix in Kaunas, Lithuania, behind Russian figure skater Alexandra Trusova.
 It was her first JGP medal.
 The following week, Kim competed in the senior level of the 2018 CS U.S. International Classic, winning the bronze medal.
 She won her second silver medal at the JGP in Ostrava, Czech Republic, behind Alena Kostornaia of Russia.
 Her results qualified her for the Junior Grand Prix Final in Vancouver, where she finished sixth after falls in both programs.
 After the free, she commented: "This first competition is, for me, like a higher level competition.
 I can see many audiences, and it’s interesting, but I want to have more big competitions like this, so next time I want to show everybody my best program."

 Kim placed fifth at the South Korean championships but had fared better at the previous ranking competition and was assigned to her first senior ISU Championship, the 2019 Four Continents Championship.
 She finished eighth and said that she had enjoyed the experience.

 2019–2020 season

-Kim left coach Tom Zakrajsek and relocated to Korea to train under her former coach.
+Kim left coach Tom Zakrajsek and relocated to Korea to train under her former coach, Lee Kyu-hyun.
 She opened her season at the 2019 CS Lombardia Trophy, placing fourth.
 A week later, she won the silver medal at the 2019 CS Nebelhorn Trophy.
+Following these events, Kim made another coaching change, this time electing to train under Shin Hea-sook.
 Assigned to one Grand Prix event, Kim placed seventh at the 2019 Skate Canada International.

 In December 2019, Kim won the South Korean Trials for the 2020 Four Continents and was subsequently assigned to the event along with country mates Lim Eun-soo and You Young.
 After winning the bronze medal at the South Korean championships, behind You and the senior-ineligible Lee Hae-in, she was assigned to the 2020 World Championships as well.
 Kim placed sixth at Four Continents.
 Her World Championship debut was prevented when they were cancelled as a result of the coronavirus pandemic.